gotchoices/MyCHIPs/client/chark/CONTEXT.md

 ## Language Prompts
 - Any language content must be included in and fetched from the backend data dictionary
 - Don't hard-code English into the app (exception for debugging)
+- If needed, ask the developer if tags are available or new ones should be added

 ## Data and State Management
 - Maintain single source of truth for data, model-view-controller